ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 | US4        | US9         | US11       |            |
 | US16       | US10        | US12       |            |
 | US17       | US14        | US15       |            |

-Sadly, I was only able to do the ones under Must Have due to time constraints.
-I wish I was able to do more of them, but at least the most important ones features are present.

 ### C4 Model